The Car (album): Background and recording

 The band's sixth studio album Tranquility Base Hotel & Casino was released in May 2018 to critical acclaim, but its stylistic deviation was polarizing for listeners.
-Right after the South American leg of the tour for that album ended, Turner began thinking of new music with the idea of writing, "a song that could close the show".
+Right after the South American leg of the tour for that album ended, Turner began thinking of new music with the idea of writing "a song that could close the show".
 His intention was to return to a more guitar heavy sound, although not the one seen in previous album AM.

 First attempts at writing for the album began in April and May 2019.
 Initial recordings happened in late 2019 at La Frette, with James Ford again as a producer, but were quickly discarded, with only an early version of track "Hello You" surviving those sessions.
 In 2020, Turner went back to Lunar Surface, his home studio in Los Angeles, at first, hell-bent on writing riffs and "making it louder", but the music "didn't want to go there".
 He wrote and recorded demo versions of the songs, written half on acoustic guitar, half on piano.
 The album direction was cemented when he landed on the instrumental section of opening track "There'd Better Be a Mirrorball."

 After the lockdowns, in the summer of 2021, the band got together to record.
-They chose Butley Priory, an old monastery at the coast of Suffolk, as their new studio, after attending several events there.
-The decision was also inspired by The Great British Recording Studios, a book gifted to Turner, by album engineer Loren Humphrey, where he saw pictures of the Stones Mobile Studio unit.
+They chose Butley Priory, an old monastery in Suffolk, as their new studio, after attending several events there.
+The decision was also inspired by The Great British Recording Studios, a book gifted to Turner by album engineer Loren Humphrey, where he saw pictures of the Stones Mobile Studio unit.
 With producer Ford, the band rented it out and transformed it into a studio, while also living on-site during the recording.
 Turner described the place as "remote", with the sessions reminding him of their first record, which was also partly recorded in the English countryside.
 Turner also recounts that there were "no distractions, like in the city.
 Extra focus, no prying eyes".
-Later, vocals and overdubs were recorded at La Frette in Paris, where Turner picked up his 16mm film camera and captured footage of the band at work, Ford was apparently happy with Turner's hobby, as it kept him away from meddling too much with the recording.
-In London, strings were recorded at RAK Studios, arranged by composer Bridget Samuels, Ford and Turner himself.
+Turner brought his 16mm film camera and captured footage of the band at work, and Ford was apparently happy with Turner's hobby, as it kept him away from meddling too much with the recording.
+In London, strings were recorded at RAK Studios' Studio 1 by Humphrey and Emma Marks and arranged by composer Bridget Samuels, Ford and Turner himself.
+Later, vocals and overdubs were recorded at La Frette Studios in October 2021.